YuanyueLi/FlashEntropySearch/README.md

 You can find the benchmark results and the original code used in our manuscript under the `manuscript` folder here: [manuscript](https://github.com/YuanyueLi/FlashEntropySearch/tree/main/manuscript).

-We are continuously improving the code, and the latest version of the code can be found under the `ms_entropy` folder.
+We are continuously improving the code, and the latest version of the Flash entropy search implementation can be found under the `MSEntropy` repository here: [https://github.com/YuanyueLi/MSEntropy](https://github.com/YuanyueLi/MSEntropy).

-You can find a brief introduction below, or you can find a more detailed documentation here: [https://flashentropysearch.readthedocs.io](https://flashentropysearch.readthedocs.io/).
+You can find find the latest version of the documentation here: [https://msentropy.readthedocs.io/](https://msentropy.readthedocs.io/).

+A Graphical user interface (GUI) is also provided here: [https://github.com/YuanyueLi/EntropySearch/releases](https://github.com/YuanyueLi/EntropySearch/releases)

 ## GUI
 You can find the Graphical user interface (GUI) here: [Entropy Search](https://github.com/YuanyueLi/EntropySearch/releases)